jacoby149/web10/README.md

 ## running web10 locally

-web10 is a system that any person can get running Google Cloud + MongoDB Atlas in 15 minutes.
+web10 is a system that any person can get running Locally + MongoDB Atlas in 15 minutes.

 Step 1 : Clone the GitHub repo locally.